chevereto/v3-docs/get-started/deploy.md

 Chevereto can be easily deployed on Vultr from the [Vultr Marketplace](https://vultr.grsm.io/chevereto) and if you use our Vultr links you get **$100 credit** to try Vultr services.

-This provisioning is officially supported by us and you can check the [repository](https://github.com/chevereto/vultr-marketplace) we made for it.
+This provisioning is supported by us and you can check the [repository](https://github.com/chevereto/vultr-marketplace) we made for it.

 ::: tip All-included
 This provisioning includes the following: